What happens next?

 How do I appeal?

 Before you send your appeal, look carefully at the reason your transport was declined.
-Refer to the Program Guidelines (PDF 548.28KB) and discuss it with your child's school.
+Refer to the ASTP Guidelines and discuss it with your child's school.

-For a list of when the appeal forms are due and when the panel meets, visit 2018 key dates.
+For a list of when the appeal forms are due and when the panel meets, please check the key dates.